Hyp-ed/base-station-2019/README.md

 (If on windows use `gradlew.bat` instead of `./gradlew`)

 This will create a jar file in `build/libs/` that contains both the backend and the static frontend that it serves.

-Be sure to make a `/temp` directory in your project's root directory, as this is where the log is stored.
-Read log with `tail -F temp/server_log.log`